Purchasing a new home can be confusing…especially if it’s your first time.

 Once the baseline has been established, there will be an on-site visit to the home.
 Here, a licensed appraiser tours your home looking for “upward” and “downward” adjustments.
 For example, adding a deck or pool will increase the value of your home.
 Things like a broken water heater or a 15-year-old roof will decrease it.

-Home Inspection vs. Appraisal: Which One Do You Need?
+Home Inspection vs Appraisal: Which One Do You Need?

-When looking at a home inspection vs. appraisal, there are some similarities.
+When looking at a home inspection vs appraisal, there are some similarities.
 Both are professional examinations of a home completed by professionals for the purpose of completing a real estate transaction.
 Further, both can give you important data buyers can use when negotiating the sale price of their new home.

 The difference lies in the experience, background, and knowledge of the professional person or company doing the work.

-Home inspectors are well-versed in how well a home is constructed and how it will function from day-to-day.
+Home inspectors are well-versed in how well a home is constructed and how it will function day-to-day.
 Some (but not all) inspectors might even have a background in construction or engineering.
 Further, home inspectors can be useful throughout your time in a home, not just during the sale.
 Wind mitigation inspections and 4-point home inspections are common requests from homeowners looking to save money on their home insurance premiums.

 Another difference between home inspectors and appraisers is that buyers may hire any home inspector they choose, while an appraiser is chosen for them.

-When it comes to the home inspection vs. appraisal showdown, there’s no standout winner.
+When it comes to the home inspection vs appraisal showdown, there’s no standout winner.
 However, the longer you plan to stay in your home, the more important it is that you get a home inspection.

 Getting a thorough, accurate home inspection will give you the valuable information you need to buy your Dream Home with the utmost confidence.